-No one walks into a ballroom dance studio and says ‘competition is for me’.
+That’s certainly an understandable question seeing how nobody ever walked into a ballroom dance studio and said, “I want to compete“.
 But, there’s a reason that these events have been around for decades and are now more popular than ever.

-Professionals know that competitions are a great way to quickly raise the level of your dancing.
-They know this from personal experience.
-They’ve seen it in themselves and in their students.
+To begin with, ballroom dance professionals know that competitions are a great way to quickly raise your level of dancing.
+In fact, they know this from personal experience because they’ve seen it in themselves and in their students.

 So, when your teacher suggests a ballroom competition for you, he is showing that he cares for you as a student.

-Setting a short-term goal like a competition will greatly improve your technique and style.
-Knowing that you’ll be getting up in front of the judges and fellow competitors, you’ll naturally train a bit harder.
+Setting a short-term goal like competition will greatly improve your technique and style.
+Equally important, knowing that you’ll be getting up in front of the judges and fellow competitors, you’ll naturally train a bit harder.